reimagined/resolve/docs/tutorial.md

 }
 ```

-Specify the same option within the **config.test-functional.js** file so that e2e tests could work with read models:
+Specify the same option within the **config.test-functional.js** file so that e2e tests work with read models:

 **config.test-functional.js**